Skip navigation links

 All students are required to meet course prerequisites and major restriction requirements before taking any CSE course.
 This policy also applies to Honors students.
 If any student, including an Honors student, is enrolled in a CSE course without meeting the prerequisites, the CSE Department reserves the right to remove that student from the course.
 Students will always be notified before being removed from a CSE course.
 If you have questions about this departmental policy, please speak with your major advisor.

-Visit the Undergraduate Scholarships page for information.
+Visit the Scholarships and financial resources page for information.

 The Department of Computer Science and Engineering (CSE) at Michigan State University is revolutionizing research in engineering, the natural sciences, and beyond.
 We are pursuing research that presses the boundaries of knowledge and gives birth to new fields.